Biotechnology: Embryonic Stem Cells on the MCAT

 The blastocyst then enters gastrulation, where the ICM is converted into the gastrula, which leads to the development of the 3 germ layers!

-Review on Embryo Development
+Review On Embryo Development

 Let’s now highlight some of the differences between the structures in terms of stem cells.
 The morula is composed of totipotent stem cells, which have the highest potential for cell differentiation as they can differentiate into placental cells and the cells of the 3 germ layers.